-A framing nailer is one of the most essential tools to have in your home improvement toolbox.
+A framing nail gun is one of the most essential tools to have in your home improvement toolbox.
 You can use it to drive nails into thick material, a task that plays a part in many home building projects.

-There are different types of framing nailer to choose from, and understanding the contrasting features will make your decision much easier.
+There are different types of nail guns to choose from, and understanding the contrasting features will make your decision much easier.
 One attribute that’s often confusing is the framing nailer angle.
 It’s also one feature that makes this nail gun very different from any other.

 In this article, I will break down this misleading feature and enlighten you as to the importance of choosing the best framing nailer angle for the job at hand.